 Blockchain security is the holy trinity of Confidentiality, Integrity, and Availability(CIA), and the reason is that the technology offers unprecedented data integrity, rapid transfer speeds, anonymity, and all of this with 24/7 uptime.
 It provides these attributes through reliable protocols such as blind signatures, SHA-256 encryption, Merkle trees, etc.

-Blockchains are a nascent technology, and the years that will follow are going to, undoubtedly, unfold the potential of its implementation in the high-stakes industries, further stretching the borders of its power.
+Although a nascent technology, the years that will follow are going to, undoubtedly, unfold the potential of its implementation in the high-stakes industries, further stretching the borders of its power.

 Although the previous explanation is quite lengthy, considering this is a blockchain article, we wanted to emphasize the extent of the damage suffered by such a simple tool, courtesy of the carelessness of manufacturers and users.

-A blockchain implementation solves the main IoT industry issues, namely, equipment getting outdated and support getting dropped for (some of) them really quick, making IoT equipment a possible vulnerability hazard.
+This implementation solves the main issues of the IoT industry, namely, equipment getting outdated and support getting dropped for (some of) them really quick, making IoT equipment a possible vulnerability hazard.
 The problem of unapproved access is at the core of these DDOS attacks.
-Blockchains, with the help of another protocol, could solve these two issues.
+The technology, with the help of another protocol, could solve these two issues.

 Blockchains and the InterPlanetary File System (IPFS), a powerful peer-to-peer protocol which we explained in our Blockchain Protocols blog post, provide the necessary safe environment for IoT.
 These two protocols provide a private blockchain where a distributor could share an update file a single time and from that moment on, the equipment in the network will save it, version it, and distribute it much faster, because they could intercommunicate on shorter distances rather than having to access a central server, consequently saving bandwidth and time.

 They are also an excellent failsafe against a server who may not be available, therefore failing to provide update files, because IPFS networks are P2P and do not have to rely on a single backbone, such as a server.
-Using a blockchain alone is a fix for some of the main security issues.
-Equipment could be placed inside private blockchains, rendering them immune from malicious use because of the security provided by the technology’s protocols.
+Using an immutable ledger alone is a fix for some of the main security issues.
+Equipment could be placed inside private chains, rendering them immune from malicious use because of the security provided by the technology’s protocols.

 The problems of blockchain-IoT implementations are stateless protocols.
-It requires equipment to have a uniform way of identification, management, and communication within the blockchain, and this looks like it isn’t so far-fetched now.
+It requires equipment to have a uniform way of identification, management, and communication within the ledger, and this looks like it isn’t so far-fetched now.
 Recently, several Fortune 500 companies have teamed up with start-ups to create an IoT protocol for Blockchains.
-This could be a large milestone for blockchains and IoT, by opening a promising future for many companies to integrate a better quality of service in their IoT equipment, specifically speed, security, and service diversity.
+This could be a large milestone for the technology.
+By opening a promising future for many companies to integrate a better quality of service in their IoT equipment, specifically speed, security, and service diversity.

-Governments are the issuers and managers of identity documents, while blockchains aim to give power to the people.
-Although cluttered with a lot of confusion and unnecessary hype, the prospect of a blockchain implementation in identity management is very exciting.
+Governments are the issuers and managers of identity documents, while blockchain aims to give power to the people.
+Although cluttered with a lot of confusion and unnecessary hype, the prospect of this technology being implemented in identity management is very exciting.

 At the moment of birth, a person is given a name, a date of birth, and (usually) has two parents.
-This data can be stored in a blockchain, providing easy access to the parents, and later, to the child.
+This data can be stored inside an immutable ledger, providing easy access to the parents, and later, to the child.
 Why is that appealing?
 For starters, the easy access provided by the technology allows for processes such as kindergarten registration, school registration, health care, and social services to be completed quicker.
 This gives more power to the person, as the person can choose what to share.

-The concluding issue remains consistent between all fields: blockchains have to be regulated within a given framework for all industries they aim to dominate.
-Frameworks provide trust between governments and third-parties; the much-needed trust that will give blockchains their place in the market of large industries.
+The concluding issue remains consistent between all fields: the technology needs to be regulated within a given framework for all industries they aim to dominate.
+Frameworks provide trust between governments and third-parties; the much-needed trust that will give the immutable ledgers their place in the market for large industries.
 The recurring theme is that there is little trust for whole countries, large industries, or even small businesses to store their data in a technology they know little about.
 Work must be done in educating and regulating and only then can we see acceptance of blockchain.